 - The link to your virtual visit will be available in your myD-H patient portal.

-- Dartmouth-Hitchcock Health has helpful web pages about:
+- Dartmouth Hitchcock Medical Center and Clinics has helpful web pages about:

 What if I have trouble or need assistance?